PeteGoo/petegoo.github.io/_posts/2023-02-22-incident-response-lines-of-communication-enquiry.md

 >

 Hopefully these two lists will serve you well.
-Use them...
+Remember that they are there, use them, and feed them regularly...

 - If you're in an incident, everything is burning and you don't know what to do - **Lines of Enquiry**
 - If you're in an incident and you get that horrible feeling that you forgot to do something - **Lines of Communication**